-In the previous post, we looked at how to address a common problem in computer science, the need to create a collection that allows for the modification of the number of stored elements, using a dynamically sized array.
+In the previous post, we saw how to address a common problem in computer science, the need to generate a collection that allows modifying the number of stored elements, using a dynamic-sized array.

-In this post, we will explore another classic and common way to solve this problem, using a Linked List.
+In this post, we will see another classic and very common way to solve this problem, by using a Linked List.

 What is a Linked List?